Cray-HPE/docs-csm/operations/network/management_network/aruba/pim.md

 ## Expected results

-* Administrators can configure `loopback1` on both `8325s` using the same IP address
+* Administrators can configure `loopback1` on both `8325s` using the same IP address.
-* Administrators can configure OSPF routing for `loopback1`
+* Administrators can configure OSPF routing for `loopback1`.
-* Administrators successfully enabled `PIM-SM` on `loopback1`
+* Administrators successfully enabled `PIM-SM` on `loopback1`.
-* Administrators configured `loopback1` to act as a `PIM-SM` RP
+* Administrators configured `loopback1` to act as a `PIM-SM` RP.
-* Administrators configured the specific `group-prefix` that will be used in the next test
+* Administrators configured the specific `group-prefix` that will be used in the next test.
-* Administrators successfully enabled the BSR on both `8325s` using `loopback0` as the BSR source IP address
+* Administrators successfully enabled the BSR on both `8325s` using `loopback0` as the BSR source IP address.

 [Back to Index](../README.md)